 So to bring back balance you either have to delegate some tasks from that never-ending to-do list or increase the amount of time spent in creative play.
-More on how/what to delegate in a future post.
+More on how/what to delegate here.

 Right Brain Exercises You Can Do Right Now

 Write a story

 Draw, paint, color, knit, anything tactile